(908) 884-4991

 🌀 What Matrescence Means

-Matrescence describes the deep, multi‑layered transformation a person undergoes when becoming a mother.
-It parallels adolescence in complexity.
-Beyond physical changes, it reshapes identity, emotions, social roles, values, brain structure, and relationships.
-For many, matrescence begins pre‑conception and continues long after birth, evolving across years, even decades, as each moment in parenting brings new shifts
+Matrescence, which encompasses the deep, multi-layered transformation into motherhood, describes the profound changes a person experiences when they become a parent.
+This experience parallels adolescence in its complexity.
+Beyond the physical changes, matrescence meaning extends to reshaping identity, emotions, social roles, values, brain structure, and relationships.
+For many, the psychological changes of motherhood begin pre-conception and continue long after birth, evolving over years and even decades as each moment in parenting brings new shifts.

 Historical Origins and Evolution